Harshit-Raj-14/Lifeline-AI/README.md

 - **Continuous Improvement**: The system’s feedback loop ensures that dispatchers receive ongoing guidance, fostering skill growth and better decision-making under pressure.

+## Simulation Emergency AI caller
+Use AI to help generate call based scenarios where the dispatcher gives prompts for a car crash victim or a fire victim etc. The victim call is generated and then the dispatcher responds to the AI generated call.
+Again the conversation is transcribed and a performance analysis is conducted to give feedback to the dispatcher.

 ## System Design
 ![Screenshot 2024-12-25 at 06-27-08 SYSTEM DESIGN - 1920 × 913px](https://github.com/user-attachments/assets/9bc3018a-e864-4f23-8aba-05990bdaab06)